laboon/textbook_cs1530/text/98_glossary_of_terms.md

 __edge case__: A state of the system which is unexpected in normal operation, or unusual, such as a database being corrupted or a user attempting to buy 7 billion books.

+__graphical user interface__: A way of interacting with a program in a graphical, as opposed to text-based, fashion.
+For example, pressing buttons or tapping a screen.

+__GUI__: An acronym standing for __graphical user interface__

 __programming__: Writing instructions for a computer to execute.

 __requirements__: A formal specification of what the system needs to do in order to be considered complete.